-Recommendations are made by participatory governance committees and the College Planning Council through informal voting that results in consensus.
-All council and committee members, whether voting or not, are able to discuss items under review.
+Recommendations are made by participatory governance committees and the College Planning Council.
+All council and committee members can discuss items under review.

-If the committee member represents a specific constituency group such as faculty, classified, students or administrators, they have an important role in the participatory governance process.
+If the committee member represents a specific constituency group such as faculty members, classified professionals, students, or administrators, they have an important role in the participatory governance process.
 By representing the whole of their constituency, a committee member brings important viewpoints, experiences, context, and institutional memory to the meeting table.
 As a constituency group representative, they are representing the "we" of their group as opposed to themselves as an individual, their respective department or program, or their division.
-While there is no expectation that constituency representatives must share a single perspective and/or vote as a unified block on any committee or council, constituency group representatives are appointed by their respective leadership group - Academic Senate, Classified Senate, Associated Student Government, or Administrators - to represent their group and are responsible for reporting back to their groups in addition to creating two-way communication between participatory governance bodies and their constituency.
+While there is no expectation that constituency representatives must share a single perspective or vote as a unified block on any committee or council, constituency group representatives are appointed by their respective leadership group-Academic Senate, Classified Senate, Associated Student Government, or Administrators-to represent their group, and they are responsible for reporting back to their groups to create two-way communication between participatory governance bodies and their constituency.

-In the event that the voting member is absent three or more times, their constituency leadership may choose to assign a new voting member in their place.
-When a committee member who represents a constituency is absent, the member may appoint a proxy from the same constituency.
-A committee member may not hold more than two proxy vote.
+Should the voting member be absent three or more times in the academic year, their constituency leadership may choose to assign a new voting member in their place.

+The responsibilities of the committee member are as follows: